DarthYoshi07/Tuss/README.md

 # Tuss
-The Great Wizard Tuss Version 1.0 Stable
+The Great Wizard Tuss Version 1.0.2-Develop Version

-#Bot can join Voice Channels as of version 1.0 but can't do anything other than join them
+#Bot can join Voice Channels as of version 1.0 and now is able to play YouTube video audio as of version 1.0.2
-#Basic Moderation Commands added